OWASP/www-chapter-riyadh/index.md

 CISSP, CISM, CCISO, PMP, GSEC, GCIA, GCIH, GCUX, GREM, BCVRE

-More Details to be published soon.<br />
-We have one more speaker's slot available for July event. <br />
+<b> More Details to be published soon.
+We have one more speaker's slot available for July event. </b><br />